westerlymerlin/Oxide-Laser-Controller/docs/laser_class.md

 def check_door_state()
 ```

-Returns a 1 for door closed and 0 for door open, door switch will ground te GPIO pin so will generate a 0
+Returns a 0 for door closed and 1 for door open alarm, door switch will ground te GPIO pin so will generate
-for closed and a 1 for open.
+a 0 for closed and a 1 for open.
 Sets the door LED to show it is closed (on) or open (off).

 <a id="laser_class.LaserObject.check_key_state"></a>